ChapelR/twine-resources/docs/README.md

 - [Releases](https://github.com/klembot/twinejs/releases)
 - [Repository](https://github.com/klembot/twinejs)

 The currently maintained Twine GUI application.
 The recommended GUI compiler for most users.
+For second generation formats only.

 ### Twine 1

 - [Website](https://twinery.org/)
 - [Repository](https://github.com/tweecode)

 The old, unmaintained Twine GUI.
 Only recommended for use with generation 2 formats that also support this compiler (e.g., SugarCube).
 The old formats that come with Twine 1 should no longer be used, especially for new projects.
+For first generation formats only.

 ### Tweego